jnozzi/cocoadev.com/markdown/FocusOnObject.md

 ----

 This does not seem to work either.
 If the window is key, does it even receive keyDown events?
-If so, I could just ditch the General/NSTextField, but when I write this in my Window subclass, nothing happens when I hit a key:
+If so, I could just ditch the NSTextField, but when I write this in my Window subclass, nothing happens when I hit a key:

-    - (void)keyDown:(General/NSEvent *)theEvent {
+    - (void)keyDown:(NSEvent *)theEvent {
-    General/NSLog(@"General/KeyDown event!\n");
+    NSLog(@"KeyDown event!\n");
 }

--- General/RyanGovostes
+-- RyanGovostes

 ----